philipokumu/chipper-app/README.md

 The button label should then change to "Unfollow".
 If the user clicks it, the post author should be removed from their list of favorite users.
 In other words, this action corresponds to a `DELETE` request to `users/{user}/favorite`.

 Whenever the user reloads the page or logs out and logs back in again, the buttons should display either "Follow" or "Unfollow" and perform the respective actions accordingly.
 To achieve this functionality, you should depend on the favorites payload provided by the API.

+You are encouraged to use [Pinia](https://pinia.vuejs.org/) as store for favorites.

 ✋ **BEFORE YOU BEGIN**